Effective date: April 25, 2026. Last updated May 8, 2026.

 2. Not Medical Advice

-Do not use PlateCue to diagnose, treat, cure, prevent, monitor, or manage any disease or medical condition.
-Do not use PlateCue for emergencies, insulin dosing, medication decisions, allergy safety, eating disorder treatment, pregnancy care, pediatric nutrition, or specialized clinical nutrition.
+Do not use Riveryn to diagnose, treat, cure, prevent, monitor, or manage any disease or medical condition.
+Do not use Riveryn for emergencies, insulin dosing, medication decisions, allergy safety, eating disorder treatment, pregnancy care, pediatric nutrition, or specialized clinical nutrition.

 3. Nutrition Estimates Are Approximate